-Nepal Sanctuary Treks has been involved in supporting these children by providing basic requirements of food, housing, and clothing, as well as schooling and health care, and administers to their emotional needs with affection and care, letting them grow up in a nurturing environment.
+Nepal Sanctuary Treks has been involved in supporting these children by providing basic requirements of food, housing, and clothing, as well as schooling and health care, and administers their emotional needs with affection and care, letting them grow up in a nurturing environment.

-In addition, the company has been supporting in education for blind children named Menuka Bishowkarma and Bishow Bishowkarma.
+In addition, the company has been supporting education for blind children named Menuka Bishowkarma and Bishow Bishowkarma.

 The environment has been another area of CSR priority of Nepal Sanctuary Treks.
 We have a strong commitment to protecting our environment.
 And we will always be aware of our impact upon our space and treat it with respect.

 As the impact of numerous environmental issues increases, we will need to understand a sustainable society if we are to continue our corporate activities.
-Therefore, Nepal Sanctuary Treks has been promoting environmental management in order to reduce environmental impact, manage environmental risks and address the environmental issues across the totality of our tasks.
+Therefore, Nepal Sanctuary Treks has been promoting environmental management in order to reduce environmental impact, manage environmental risks and address environmental issues across the totality of our tasks.

 We are dedicated to the practice of “Reduce—Reuse—Recycle” by adopting natural resource protection, recycling, and solid waste minimization.

-Likewise, during the trek, we encourage trekkers to bring their own refillable water bottles and also educate on “No Plastic” and its adverse effect on the environment to every tea house lodge owner.
+Likewise, during the trek, we encourage trekkers to bring their own refillable water bottles and also educate them on “No Plastic” and its adverse effect on the environment to every tea house lodge owner.
 As part of environmental communication activities, we have distributed the eco-poster in every tea house.
 Likewise, in-house training is conducted for every staff and trekking crew on Sustainability twice a year.